rachelwiser/WiserThesisRCode/README.md

 # FloricultureWTP

 ### This is designed to take the raw survey data from Qualtrics and convert it to a useable format for the support.CEs package.
 It then runs the package and saves the results (including bar graphs).

+#### To make the decisions that will be available to the respondent, run the Support.CEs package.
+I run it again in 3.
+Secondary Data Processing below again.

 ### For each R Markdown, there is an initial line data_date = "April14".
 Change this to the MonthDate.
 For example, April5.
 This should match the Qualtrics Data.
 The R markdowns are saved in the R markdown folder.